gajus/eslint-plugin-jsdoc/.README/rules/check-param-names.md

 See `require-param` under the option of the same name.

+##### `enableFixer`

+Set to `false` to avoid auto-removing `@param`'s duplicates (based on identical names).

+Note that, by default, duplicates of the same name are removed even if the definitions do not match in other ways (e.g., the second param will be removed even if it has a different type or description).

 ##### `allowExtraTrailingParamDocs`

 If set to `true`, this option will allow extra `@param` definitions (e.g.,